-- (ii) The employer shall institute a training program for and assure the participation of all employees who are subject to exposure to lead at or above the action level or for whom the possibility of skin or eye irritation exists. - (iii) The employer shall provide initial training by 180 days from the effective date for those employees covered by paragraph (l)(1) (ii) on the standard's effective date and prior to the time of initial job assignment for those employees subsequently covered by this paragraph. - (iv) The training program shall be repeated at least annually for each employee. - (v) The employer shall assure that each employee is informed of the following: - (A) The content of this standard and its appendices; - (B) The specific nature of the operations which could result in exposure to lead above the action level; - (C) The purpose, proper selection, fitting, use, and limitations of respirators; - (D) The purpose and a description of the medical surveillance program, and the medical removal protection program including information concerning the adverse health effects associated with excessive exposure to lead (with particular attention to the adverse reproductive effects on both males and females); - (E) The engineering controls and work practices associated with the employee's job assignment; - (F) The contents of any compliance plan in effect; and - (G) Instructions to employees that chelating agents should not routinely be used to remove lead from their bodies and should not be used at all except under the direction of a licensed physician; - (2) Access to information and training materials. (i) The employer shall make readily available to all affected employees a copy of this standard and its appendices. - (ii) The employer shall provide, upon request, all materials relating to the employee information and training program to the Assistant Secretary and the Director.

-- (iii) In addition to the information required by paragraph (l)(l)(v), the employer shall include as part of the training program, and shall distribute to employees, any materials pertaining to the Occupational Safety and Health Act, the regulations issued pursuant to that Act, and this lead standard, which are made available to the employer by the Assistant Secretary. - (m) Signs-(1) General. (i) The employer may use signs required by other statutes, regulations or ordinances in addition to, or in combination with, signs required by this paragraph. - (ii) The employer shall assure that no statement appears on or near any sign required by this paragraph which contradicts or detracts from the meaning of the required sign. - (2) Signs. (i) The employer shall post the following warning signs in each work area where the PEL is exceeded:
+- (ii) For all employees who are subject to exposure to lead at or above the action level on any day or who are subject to exposure to lead compounds which may cause skin or eye irritation (e.g. lead arsenate, lead azide), the employer shall provide a training program in accordance with paragraph (1)(2) of this section and assure employee participation. - (iii) The employer shall provide the training program as initial training prior to the time of job assignment or prior to the start up date for this requirement, whichever comes last. - (iv) The employer shall also provide the training program at least annually for each employee who is subject to lead exposure at or above the action level on any day. - (2) Training program.
+The employer shall assure that each employee is trained in the following: - (i) The content of this standard and its appendices;

+- (ii) The specific nature of the operations which could result in exposure to lead above the action level; - (iii) The purpose, proper selection, fitting, use, and limitations of respirators; - (iv) The purpose and a description of the medical surveillance program, and the medical removal protection program including information concerning the adverse health effects associated with excessive exposure to lead (with particular attention to the adverse reproductive effects on both males and females and hazards to the fetus and additional precautions for employees who are pregnant); - (v) The engineering controls and work practices associated with the employee's job assignment including training of employees to follow relevant good work practices described in Appendix B of this section; - (vi) The contents of any compliance plan in effect; - (vii) Instructions to employees that chelating agents should not routinely be used to remove lead from their bodies and should not be used at all except under the direction of a licensed physician; and - (viii) The employee's right of access to records under 29 CFR 1910.20. - (3) Access to information and training materials. (i) The employer shall make readily available to all affected employees a copy of this standard and its appendices. - (ii) The employer shall provide, upon request, all materials relating to the employee information and training program to affected employees and their designated representatives, and to the Assistant Secretary and the Director. - (m) Signs--(1) General. (i) The employer may use signs required by other statutes, regulations or ordinances in addition to, or in combination with, signs required by this paragraph. - (ii) The employer shall assure that no statement appears on or near any sign required by this paragraph which contradicts or detracts from the meaning of the required sign. - (2) Signs. (i) The employer shall post the following warning signs in each work area where an employees exposure to lead is above the PEL.

+WARNING LEAD WORK AREA

+POISON

-WARNING LEAD WORK AREA POISON NO SMOKING OR EATING
+NO SMOKING OR EATING